Ulf-vom-Mond/spacecake/readme.md

 ## How to run

-After installing everything, run '''node server.js''' and open '''localhost:3000''' in your browser.
+After installing everything, run `node server.js` and open `localhost:3000` in your browser.